Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 Brief information about the SCO

 The highest decision-making body in the SCO is the Council of Heads of Member States (CHS).
-It meets once a year and takes decisions and instructions on all important issues of the organization.
-The Council of Heads of Government of the SCO Member States (CGP) meets once a year to discuss the strategy of multilateral cooperation and priority areas within the organization, address fundamental and topical issues of economic and other cooperation, and also approves the annual budget of the organization.
+It meets once a year and makes decisions and instructions on all important issues of the organization.
+The Council of Heads of Government of the SCO Member States (CHG) meets once a year to discuss the strategy of multilateral cooperation and priority areas within the organization, resolve fundamental and pressing issues of economic and other cooperation, and also approves the annual budget of the organization.

 The total area of the SCO member states is about 30 million 189 thousand square meters. km, which is 3/5 of the area of Eurasia, and the population is 1.5 billion people, which is 1/4 of the total population of the globe.

 Zhang Deguang.
-General Secretary 2004-2006.
+Secretary General 2004-2006.
 Born in February 1941 in the eastern province of Shandong.
-He speaks excellent Russian: in 1964 he graduated from the Faculty of Russian Language and Literature of the Beijing Institute of Foreign Languages.
+Speaks Russian perfectly: in 1964 he graduated from the Faculty of Russian Language and Literature of the Beijing Institute of Foreign Languages.
 Further his career was connected with the Ministry of Foreign Affairs.
 Worked as a translator.
 Then - an employee of the Chinese Embassy in the USSR.
-After he was sent as an adviser to the embassy in the United States.
+Afterwards he was sent as an embassy counselor in the USA.
 Until 1993 - Ambassador to Kazakhstan.
-In 1993-1995 - Head of the Department of Eastern Europe and Central Asia of the Ministry of Foreign Affairs.
+In 1993-1995 - head of department of Eastern Europe and Central Asia Ministry of Foreign Affairs.
 From 1995 to 2001 - Deputy Minister of Foreign Affairs of the People's Republic of China.
 And from 2001 to 2003 - Ambassador to the Russian Federation.

 Bolat Nurgaliev.
 Secretary General of the SCO since 2006.
-A native of the Akmola region, after graduating from the Tselinograd Pedagogical Institute, he worked in the bodies of the First Main Directorate (intelligence) of the KGB of the USSR.
+A native of the Akmola region, after graduating from the Tselinograd Pedagogical Institute he worked in the First Main Directorate (intelligence) of the KGB of the USSR.

-Collaborated in the Soviet embassies in Pakistan and India.
-Since 1992, he worked in the system of the Foreign Ministry of Kazakhstan.
-He was the head of the department of international security and arms control, deputy minister.
-In 1996-2000 he was Kazakhstan's ambassador to Washington.
-Since 2000, he has served as head of the diplomatic mission in South Korea, and since the end of 2003 - in Japan.
+He collaborated in the Soviet embassies in Pakistan and India.
+Since 1992, he worked in the system of the foreign policy department of Kazakhstan.
+He was the head of the department of international security and arms control, and deputy minister.
+In 1996-2000 he was the Ambassador of Kazakhstan in Washington.
+Since 2000, he served as head of the diplomatic mission in South Korea, and since the end of 2003 - in Japan.

 Organizational structure of the Shanghai Cooperation Organization.

-Development History of the Shanghai Cooperation Organization http://www.sectsco.org/html/00080.html
+History of the development of the Shanghai Cooperation Organization http://www.sectsco.org/html/00080.html

-Declaration of the 5th Anniversary of the Shanghai Cooperation Organization http://www.sectsco.org/html/00952.html
+Declaration of the Fifth Anniversary of the Shanghai Cooperation Organization http://www.sectsco.org/html/00952.html

 Mamaev Sh.
 SCO with Iran http://www.politjournal.ru/index.php?action=Articles&dirid=40&tek=5811&issue=164